 Using a Kanban timeline, the store effectively handles its growth into e-commerce, keeping task management flexible and ensuring a smooth transition to online sales.

 Knowing how to create a well-organized project timeline is a great first step towards understanding how to use this powerful tool, but you may still have a few more questions.
 You’re not alone.
 Here are answers to a couple common questions people have about project timelines:

 Gantt charts focus more on workflow and task dependencies.
 They are more linear and don’t account for changes or multiple things happening at once.
 Timelines are flexible and adapt easily to changes in project plans.
 They allow the workflow to be updated effortlessly.
 Both are organized as bar charts and serve as visual tools.

 This is tough to do in spreadsheets, but easier in a project management tool.
 There are multiple views to be able to see one project at a time, or you can manage multiple projects through a portfolio-style view.

-In other words, you can visualize when you’ll have more time to work on specific tasks and when you’re at capacity, then can adjust as needed to even out your team’s workload.
+In other words, you can visualize when you’ll have more time to work on specific tasks, and when you’re at capacity, you can adjust as needed to even out your entire team’s workload.

 It’s not enough to just come up with a project plan.
 Determining how to execute it is just as important.
-Developing a timeline or schedule of how the plan will evolve is critical to the planning phase, and also makes managing the project more efficient.
+Developing a timeline of how the plan will evolve is critical to the planning phase and also makes managing the project more efficient.

 Using this step-by-step process for every project management timeline will keep you on task and less stressed.
 Try it out, adapt it to your business, and share it!